Steady state of periodically driven quantum systems: Theoretical outline

 where we used the fact that no energy is exchanged with the driving field at $\beta=0$, i.e., Eq.~\eqref{eq:nocht}, to obtain the second equality.
 The r.h.s.~of Eq.~\eqref{eq:pcor} is nothing but the first order correction to the thermal state.
 Therefore, the NESS equals to the thermal state up to ${\cal O}(\beta)$ (see Fig.~\ref{fig:ss}).

-This has important implications for any practical realization of a periodically driven system, because the strength of the driving is always limited.
+\mez The fact that the steady state approaches the thermal state at high tempeatures has important implications for any practical realization of a periodically driven system, because the strength of the driving is always limited.
 Once the maximal driving strength is determined, one should be careful to avoid working at too high temperatures, otherwise the steady state will be thermal.

+\mez The precise meaning of ``too high temperatures" depends upon whether the driving complies with the extra symmetry property (\ref{rates-extra-symmetry}) or not.
+If it does not, deviations from the thermal state start at first order of $\beta$ and high temperatures are defined as

-The precise meaning of ``too high temperatures" can be estimated by calculating the second order $\beta$-expansion of Eq.~(\ref{eq:ss}) and comparing it to the first order correction.
+On the other hand, if the condition (\ref{rates-extra-symmetry}) is matched, the thermal state deviations start only at the second order of $\beta$, and the creation of non-thermal states could be more challenging.
+In this case, the notion of high temperature can be estimated by calculating the second order $\beta$-expansion of Eq.~(\ref{eq:ss}) and comparing it to the first order correction.
 If

-then the NESS is well approximated by a thermal state (see Fig.~3).
+then the NESS is well approximated by a thermal state (see Fig.~4).
 The effects of driving on determining the high temperature regime are captured here by $\frac{ d^2 \left\la e^{\beta\nu\hbar\omega} \right\ra_{\m jj'}}{d\beta^2}\Bigr|_{\beta=0}$.

-\mez In contrast to the high temperatures behavior, at low temperature $(\beta \to \infty)$ asymptotes always deviate from the thermal state (see Fig.~2).
-This is analytically proven in section S.4 in the supplemental material.
+\mez In contrast to the high temperatures behavior, at low temperature $(\beta \to \infty)$ the NESS asymptotes always deviate from the thermal state (see Figs.~2 and 4).
+This is analytically proven in S.4 of the SI.